You can configure and customize retrieval and response generation, further improving the

 -

-Follow the console steps at Query a knowledge base and generate AI responses.
+Follow the console steps at Test your knowledge base with queries and responses.
 In the test window, turn on Generate responses.
 Then, in the Configurations pane, expand the Knowledge base prompt template section.

 -